anubhavgupta/prompt-compose/readme.md

 # prompt-compose

 This library provides basic axioms for building and managing GPT prompts.
-It helps you build small and resuable prompt components and then let you compose them together to build larger ones.
+It helps you build small and reusable prompt components and then let you compose them together to build larger ones.

 # Installation: